 Dr. Uta Neidhardt, Senior Curator of Dutch and Flemish paintings, Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden.

 Johannes Vermeer, The Art of Painting, c.
-1666-8.
+1666-1668.
 Kunsthistorisches Museum, Vienna, Austria.
 Photo via the-athenaeum.org.

-As scholars have mentioned and my scan through his body of work confirmed, maps and paintings on the walls are common in Vermeer’s interiors.
+As scholars have mentioned and the scan through his body of work confirmed, maps and paintings on the walls are common in Vermeer’s interiors.
 Girl Reading a Letter was probably more unusual for Vermeer in its past state than its current one.
 But I don’t mean to downplay the significance of this change.
 Even partially-revealed, the Cupid gives the painting a whole different feeling.
 No longer tranquil and spacious, it has become fuller, more sumptuous, and more complex.
 Calmness and solitary beauty no longer dominate; the girl is no longer “icon-like”, as Dr. Neidhardt puts it.
 While viewers could previously project their own emotions and narratives onto the scene, the Cupid now makes it unambiguously romantic.
 Obviously, the painting must be re-interpreted as a result of this discovery, which Dr. Neidhardt believes will help scholars better understand Vermeer’s entire body of work.

 Viewers often feel strongly about any change in the appearance of a well-known masterpiece.
 Dr. Neidhardt says that public reaction has been overwhelmingly positive, although some viewers have expressed sorrow over the loss of the iconic old image.
 She credits the museum’s openness about the project with this positive reception.
 She says that people have enjoyed getting a behind-the-scenes peek at the restoration process through an informative special website, press conference, and exhibition.